Skip to main content

 • Satellites also detect other heat sources (not all hot spots are fires).

-• The map legend can be consulted by pressing Lꜛ in the layer selector
+• The legend of the maps can be done withsultar by pressing Lφ on the layer selector